mkonicek/antha/README_Dockerfile.md

 The Dockerfile in this repo is build as part of our CI in Cloudbuild.
 However, it can also be build locally.

+## 0. gcloud

+The Dockerfile depends, during build, on a base image that is stored in our Google Cloud image repositories.
+So, you need the `gcloud` command installed (https://cloud.google.com/sdk/install), and then you need to do a `gcloud init` and `gcloud auth configure-docker`

 ## 1. Netrc

 During build, docker will download, using Go, various sources that we